duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

             });
 </script>

-Group by or aggregation operations are a critical OLAP workload, and have therefore received substantial focus in DuckDB, **improving over 12x in the last 3 years**.
+Group by or aggregation operations are critical steps in OLAP workloads, and have therefore received substantial focus in DuckDB, **improving over 12x in the last 3 years**.

 In version 0.3.1, multithreaded aggregation was enabled by default, providing a significant speedup.